ADVERTISEMENT

 What CFIS says about their flexible pacing:

-Student-led projects occur in every grade through our UNESCO program.
+Student-led projects occur in every grade through our International Baccalaureate and UNESCO affiliations.
 Students are encouraged to take on community service initiatives connected to their curricular studies.
-A focus on differentiated learning through technology, learning strategists and literacy coaches is a great benefit for students across grades.
+A focus on differentiated learning occurs through individualized and small-group targeted instruction where learning strategists and literacy coaches support students across grades.

 Academic Culture Rigorous